step-security-bot/rhis-code/docs/ansible_practices.md

 Depending on the complexity and distinct requirements, a use case might contain one or more features.
-Features are generally mapped to user stories in a particular epic in Jira.
+Features are generally mapped to user stories in a particular epic.
 It is preferred to create a simple playbook named with a prefix named `function_` for a particular role, mostly to be used as a ad-hoc script.